ahmaruff/todos-laravel-api/README.md

 - Interactive API documentation via Swagger UI
 - Comprehensive logging system for debugging and monitoring

-Some aspects of the implementation differ slightly from the specification.
+Some aspects of the implementation **differ slightly from the specification**.
 These variations are intentional and based on common industry patterns and practical trade-offs.

 ---